cits3007/cits3007.github.io/assets/labs/lab05-solutions.md

 Modern operating systems implement several security mechanisms to make buffer overflow attacks more difficult.
 To simplify our attacks, we need to disable them first.
+It's worth understanding what these protections are, because even though they are enabled in (for instance) moden Linux systems, embedded systems (and some other cut-down or minimal operating systems) may still be vulnerable.